akhrorbek/machinelearning/README.md

 Everything I am learning on ML

-I started to learn Deep Learning a few weeks ago and I will use this repository to keep my files
+I started to learn Deep Learning and I will use this repository to keep my files

-I am going to use Github from today so anything I am doing should get updated daily.
+I am going to use Github from so anything I am doing should get updated daily.

+And I don't lose my files either.

 I was also previously documenting my journey on Medium blogs (akhrrbk.medium.com)